 I worked at a mall for years prior to moving, and let me tell you: working in a mall at Christmas time can really suck the holiday cheer right out of you.
 People are grouchy, malls typically have one Christmas album that they play over and over again (one year they played the same 20 holiday songs well into February), and rushing around helping people pick out gifts is exhausting.

 Pair all of that with the fact that I haven't had a proper Christmas break in 7 years with school and work constantly weighing on my mind and I turned in to a bit of a Grinch.

 But this year?
 It's going to be different.
 I have a few vacation days around Christmas so that I have a full week (!!) off, I don't work in a mall and I don't have to worry about studying for finals and handing in term papers.

 This year I've been trying my hardest to get into the Christmas spirit.
 But since the holidays are so inherently expensive with secret santas and Christmas work parties, hosting and gift giving, the extra driving and events, I have been trying to be frugal.
-Here is how I’ve done it:
+Here is how I have gotten in the Christmas spirit:

 Listen to Christmas Music